dzeiocom/libs/packages/url-manager/README.md

 # URL Manager

-simple to use yet powerful Urls parser and formatter
+A simple to use yet complete Urls parser and serializer

 ## Usage